Lumsden, Saskatchewan: History

 Settlers first arrived in 1881 and the area came to be commonly known as Happy Hollow.
-When the Qu'Appelle, Long Lake and Saskatchewan Railway came through the community in 1889, the name was changed to Lumsden after Hugh Lumsden, a senior engineer with the railroad.
+When the Qu'Appelle, Long Lake and Saskatchewan Railway came through the community in 1889, the name was changed to Lumsden after Hugh Lumsden, a senior engineer with the railway.

-The town has been repeatedly flooded, with major flood events occurring in 1892, 1904, 1916, 1948, and 1969.
+The town has repeatedly flooded, with major flood events occurring in 1892, 1904, 1916, 1948, and 1969.
 In 1974, Lumsden experienced the highest water levels in the town's history; volunteers from Regina and all surrounding communities came to help with sandbagging.
 The town subsequently straightened the Qu'Appelle River's channel and built dikes.
 The Town was at risk for flooding again in 2011 after a wet fall winter of record snowfall; however, it did not flood.

 The community was chosen by Harrowsmith Magazine in 2002 as the "prettiest" town in the province.

 Centennial

 Official town centennial celebrations were held in March 2005.
-In May 2005, Lumsden hosted Queen Elizabeth II and The Duke of Edinburgh at the Lumsden Sports Centre.
+In May 2005, Lumsden hosted Queen Elizabeth II and Prince Philip, Duke of Edinburgh at the Lumsden Sports Centre.
 Hundreds of guests were entertained by Marny Duncan-Cary, the Lumsden Community Choir, the Riel Reelers, and the Lumsden & District Band and Jazz Ensemble.
 The event was held in celebration of both the town and the province's centenaries, and was the only engagement of Canada's Queen outside urban centres on that visit to Saskatchewan.